 Of these, spring is often the very best.
 This is because it's the time of year that all of the previous year's TVs tend to be sold with huge reductions so that space can be made for the new models that were announced in the January.
 Generally speaking, TV improvements are fairly incremental from one year to the next and you can usually save yourself hundreds, if not thousands, by opting for last year's model.
 A word of warning, though: these are end-of-line models we are talking about so when they're gone, they're gone.
 Wait too long for the very lowest price and you could end up missing out entirely.

 If you don't want to wait until spring, there are three big sales events to mark in your calendar: Amazon Prime Day, Black Friday and Cyber Monday.
-This year's Amazon Prime Day has now been and gone, but Black Friday and Cyber Monday always take place, respectively, on the first Friday and Monday after Thanksgiving in the US.
-That means that this year Black Friday should take place on Friday 25th November, and Cyber Monday on Monday 28th November.
+The 2022 editions of these events have now been and gone, but you can bet your bottom dollar they'll be back and bigger than ever in 2023.
+Amazon Prime Day tends to move around, but Black Friday and Cyber Monday always take place, respectively, on the first Friday and Monday after Thanksgiving in the US.
+That means that next year Black Friday should take place on Friday 24th November, and Cyber Monday on Monday 27th November.
 While these sales events don't necessarily guarantee the very lowest prices you will see all year, you can be pretty sure of getting a deal that's at least good, and quite possibly great.